GoLangsam/kanren/doc.md

 	Unit                = µ.Unit
 	ZERO StreamOfStates = µ.ZERO // used by Equal-relation

+	NewList = sexpr.NewList
 )

 TYPES

 type Goal = µ.Goal // func(S) StreamOfStates

+func AnyOf(v V, x X) Goal
+    AnyOf is a goal that returns v to be equal to any one of the atoms the given expression is composed of.

 func Append(aHead, aTail, aList X) Goal
     Append is the relation: append(aHead, aTail) == aList.

 func AppendAWS(l, t, out X) Goal
     AppendAWS is the relation: append(l, t) == out.

+func AtAnyPositionOf(v V, n int, q V) Goal
+    AtAnyPostitionOf is a goal that returns v to be at any position of an n-Tuple of variables.

+func Call(constructor interface{}, args ...interface{}) Goal
+    Call helps to construct recursive goals

 func CallFresh(f func(V) Goal) Goal
     CallFresh expects a function f that returns a Goal given an eXpression.